>Press-report - February 2000

 >

 >1.
-Calls on the US Government's law-enforcement officers to
+Calls on the US Government's law-enforcement officers to halt all

 >harassment of Dineh families resisting relocation;